mabatko/Gaming-in-AWS/README.md

 ### VPC, subnet, instance profile, etc...

-Before you launch anything, I suggest you to have following resources created:
+Before you launch anything, I suggest you have following resources created:
 - VPC
 - subnet
-  - not all availability zones in a region must have g4ad instaces available (in my region only two out of three have them)
+  - not all availability zones in a region must have g4ad instances available (in my region only two out of three have them)
     - spot prices for instances don't have to be the same in all availability zones (there is a small difference in my region)
-  - subnet should be public, i.e. you should be able to reach your instance over the Internet
+  - subnet should be public, i.e., you should be able to reach your instance over the Internet
 - security group
   - I allowed all traffic incoming from my IP
     - if your IP changes, you will have to update this rule